andrei-pmbcn/bquizServer/README.md

 - **type**: the string `'create'`
 - **identifier**: the identifier (e.g. a database id) of the quiz on which this game will be based
 - **nickname**: the nickname of the quiz instance's creator
+- **locale**: the locale of the quiz instance's creator, indicating the language in which messages to the creator will be shown *TODO*

 Sent when the host creates the new quiz instance.
 In response, the server triggers the *qinstCreation* event and sends the quiz instance's code to the player, who must then sign in by sending a join message.